Ilie Balaci: Managerial career

-Personal life
+Personal life and death

 Balaci said that he was born on 8 September 1956 but his birth date was declared by his relatives to the People's Council only on 13 September 1956.
 He had two daughters; the older one Lorena was married to footballer Eugen Trică and is divorced since 2015, and the younger one, Liana Ungur is a professional tennis player and she is married to Adrian Ungur.

-Death

 Balaci died on 21 October 2018, aged 62, while at home in Craiova with his mother.
 The cause of death was myocardial infarction.